 Over the years, there have been various Rolex collections designed and worn by men with a taste for the finer things in life.
-Each documented picture or story of a celebrity or high-profile person wearing a Rolex has raised their status more impressively than it already was.
+Each documented picture or story of a celebrity or high-profile person wearing a Rolex complemented with a luxury strap has raised their status more impressively than it already was.

 Yes, there’s something about a Rolex that says all you need to know about a man’s character.
 Here are 10 of the most famous Rolex wearers of all time, and what their watch choice says about them.

 - General Henri Guisan (Commander in Chief of the Swiss Army – 1948) – General Guisan was famously quoted as saying, “Allow me to tell you of the great delight I am having with this remarkable Rolex timepiece of such high precision and outstanding features.”
 Even back as far as 1948, when so many countries were rebuilding after a world war, the Rolex was well-known and coveted.
 Guisan’s role in protecting the Swiss people from the invasion of the Nazis didn’t go unrewarded.
 He was given the Rolex’s 50,000th Officially Certified Swiss Chronometer.